zammad/zammad/.github/ISSUE_TEMPLATE.md

 - Add the `log/production.log` file from your system.
 Attention: Make sure no confidential data is in it!
 - Please write the issue in english

-* This textblock will be removed automatically when you submit the issue* -->
+* The textblock between "<!-- -->" will be removed automatically when you submit the issue * -->

 ### Infos: